CompPhysLab/ttgsm/README.md

 # TTGSM

 ## Overview
-This repository contains a Logarithmically complex rigorous Fourier-space solution to the 1D grating diffraction problem.
+This repository contains a code supporting the paper "Logarithmically complex rigorous Fourier-space solution to the 1D grating diffraction problem" [1].
 The method implemented in this code is the **Tensor-Train Accelerated Generalised Source Method (TTGSM)**.

+[1] E. Levdik and A. A. Shcherbakov, "Logarithmically complex rigorous Fourier space solution to the 1D grating diffraction problem," Computer Physics Communications 310, 109530 (2025).

 Developed by **Evgenii Levdik** and **Alexey A. Shcherbakov**.